LauraStock/SalesProject/README.md

 # SalesProject

 Console Sales app project using C# and mySQL for QA Academy.
+Please note the working application is contained on the development branch of github.

 ## Getting Started
 1. Clone the repository and open
+2. Checkout to development branch
-2. Open MySQL workbench
+3. Open MySQL workbench
-3. Check the details of the MySQL connection match the information in SalesProject > Data > MySqlUtils.cs.
+4. Check the details of the MySQL connection match the information in SalesProject > Data > MySqlUtils.cs.
-4. To check the database connection, uncomment the first section of code in Program.cs
+5. To check the database connection, uncomment the first section of code in Program.cs
-5. Once this is working, run Program.cs
+6. Once this is working, run Program.cs

 ## Features
 The user can select to Create a sale in the database or Read from the database.